Our website uses cookies for statistical purposes.

 Real Estate Lawyers in Vietnam

-If you are foreigner and are interested in the acquisition of a house here, our real estate law firm in Vietnam is at your service with detailed information on the requirements you must meet.
+If you are a foreigner and are interested in buying a house or an apartment here, our real estate law firm in Vietnam is at your service with detailed information on the requirements you must meet.
 You can also rely on our Vietnamese lawyers for support during the purchase procedure.
-We can also advise on matters related to citizenship in Vietnam.

 Obtaining a certificate for the right to use a property in Vietnam